MetaMask/mm-docs-v2/wallet/how-to/use-mobile.md

 1. Configure your development server to run on your host machine's local IP address `192.168.x.x`, or `0.0.0.0`.
-1. Make sure your testing device uses the same WiFi connection as the machine hosting the server.
+1. Ensure your testing device uses the same WiFi connection as the machine hosting the server.
 1. In the MetaMask Mobile web browser, navigate to your website at `http://YOUR_LOCAL_IP:PORT`.

 :::note